 Dr. Grinstead has a Bachelors Degree in Behavioral Science, a Masters Degree in Counseling Psychology and a Doctorate in Addictive Disorders (Dr. AD).
 He is a Licensed Marriage and Family Therapist, (LMFT) a past California Certified Alcohol and Drug Counselor (CADC-II), and a current Advanced Relapse Prevention Specialist (ACRPS).
 He served on the faculty of UC Santa Cruz Extension Alcohol and Drug Studies Program and also taught at Santa Clara University, UC Berkeley Extension and Stanford University Medical School and served on the faculty of University of Utah’s School on Alcoholism and Other Drug Dependencies as well as serving as an Adjunct Professor at Alliant University teaching Masters Level and Psy.D.
 Students the Treating the Addicted Family System course for the Marriage and Family Therapy track for five years.

-Since 1996 Dr. Grinstead has conducted Addiction-Free Pain Management®; Managing Pain Medication in Recovery; Managing Pain and Prescription Drug Abuse; as well as Relapse Prevention Counseling, Relapse Prevention for Eating Addiction and Denial Management Counseling, seminars and certification trainings for over forty thousand healthcare professionals therapists and counselors at more than 600 training seminars in key cities across the United States and Canada.
+Since 1996 Dr. Grinstead has conducted Addiction-Free Pain Management®; Managing Pain Medication in Recovery; Managing Pain and Prescription Drug Abuse; as well as Relapse Prevention Counseling, Relapse Prevention for Eating Addiction and Denial Management Counseling, seminars and certification trainings for well over forty thousand healthcare professionals therapists and counselors at more than 600 training seminars in key cities across the United States and Canada.

-From 2016-2018, Dr. Grinstead was the Co-Founder and Chief Clinical Officer of A Healing Place—A Residential and Intensive Outpatient Chronic Pain Management Program in Camarillo California.
+From 2015-2018, Dr. Grinstead was the Co-Founder and Chief Clinical Officer of A Residential and Intensive Outpatient Chronic Pain Management Program in California.
 Between 2012-2016 Dr. Grinstead also functioned as an Expert Witness in hearings regarding professional license status at risk due to alcohol or other drug use.
 Prior to 2015 he conducted addiction and mental health forensic evaluations for several different California State Licensing Boards and was a Clinical Assessor for the Maximus Diversion Monitoring Program in California where he assessed safety to work with the public, appropriateness for the diversion program and treatment recommendations.

 Please call and speak with Dr. Grinstead directly to discuss how he can support you and your pain management goals.

 Mark Twain once said, “dogs are not our whole life but they make our lives whole.”
 I can attest to that when I think about Becka, our Yellow Lab who serves as an emotional support animal.
 Not only has she been a blessing to our family, but also to many clients who have interacted with her over the years.
+She is truly a LOVE DOG!

 Cynthia K. Chandler, author of the book Animal Assisted Therapy in Counseling states "Animals are an excellent source of nurturance and companionship.
 Creating additional yet responsible opportunities for human-animal interaction enhances people’s lives.
 Movement toward greater integration of well-behaved animals into our daily lives at home, school and work is a reflection of enlightened social evolution."